ProfLS/my_flask_app/README.md

 # Superstore Data Analysis Flask App

-This is a web application for analyzing the Superstore dataset, built using Flask and Pandas.
+This is a web application for analyzing a superstore's inventory dataset, built using Flask and Pandas.
 The application allows users to filter the dataset based on various categories and run predefined queries, presenting the results in a user-friendly format.
+It uses data that was provided in class.

 ## Features